• Home

 If the Warning Stays On

-• Complete the learn drive — a very short trip may not be enough.
+• Give it a longer, steadier drive — a very short trip may not be enough to relearn all four wheels.

-• After a wheel change, make sure pressures are exactly to spec before driving.
+• After a wheel change, set every pressure exactly to spec before moving so the new baseline is accurate.

-• Still showing with correct pressures?
+• Still lit with everything correct?
 A fault may be stored — look it up on autodtcs.com.

 Frequently Asked Questions